marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 Further classification can be done within each of the 3 previous categories.
 However, the one adopted in this work is the **p-center location problem**.
 This formulation as well as its stochastic version will be described in the following sections.

 ### Deterministic Formulation
-Referring to [5], the **p-center location** problems aim to minimize the maximum distance between demand points and their associated facility.
+Referring to [5], the **p-center location** problems aim to **minimize the maximum distance** among demand points and their associated facility.
 It is assumed that all demand points are covered.

 This model, that is well known in literature, is particularly suitable to approach **emergency response** facility location problems.
 As already mentioned, an **emergency** is an event that occurs suddenly, unexpectedly and that requires an immediate intervention.
 This means that wherever an emergency event is originated, the **response time** should be as low as possible.
 The presence of some demand hardly reachable points represents a potential critical situation and should be avoided.
 Therefore, the **p-center** model is a valid solution able to take into account those aspects.